 Creating regenerative cultures will critically depend on our ability to collaborate in managing local, regional and global resources collectively.
 We need to learn the art of commoning.

 NOTE: this is an (edited) excerpt from the Economic Design Dimension of Gaia Education’s online course in Design for Sustainability.
 The first version of this dimension was written in 2008 by my friend Jonathan Dawson, now Head of Economics of Transition at Schumacher College.
 In 2015–2016, I revised the Design for Sustainability course substantially and rewrote this dimension with more up-to-date information and the research that I had done for my book Designing Regenerative Cultures.

-The next installment of the Economic Design Dimension starts on March 19th, 2018 and runs for 8 weeks online.
+The next installment of the Economic Design Dimension starts in March 2020 and runs for 8 weeks online.
 You can join the Design for Sustainability course at any point during the year.